gigiigig/blog/tlp-step-by-step/implicits-resolution.md

    and in this case `V = List`
  - the compiler then will look for a Printer[List] and resolves `listPrinter` and now we have `V = Int`
- - and finally we hit Printer[Int] which is a `val` and the recursion stops

-the result is indeed `Option[List[1: Int, 3: Int, 6: Int]]`
+The result is indeed `Option[List[1: Int, 3: Int, 6: Int]]`

-This mechanism is very important to do type level computations, we'll see later how, remember that to do that there is compile time overhead but also runtime, because we'll have to instantiate a `Printer` instance per cycle.
+This mechanism is very important to do type level computations, we'll see later how, remember that to do this there is compile time overhead but also runtime, because we'll have to instantiate a `Printer` instance per cycle.